What is the State Seal of Biliteracy (SSB)?

 Seal of Biliteracy Award

 In addition to the California State Seal of Biliteracy that will be affixed to students’ high school diplomas, each student earning the Seal of Biliteracy will receive an official medal that can be worn during their high school graduation ceremony.
 Seals and medals will be sent to high school counselors or other identified liaisons during the month of May -- prior to graduation.
+Please note: for the 2019-2020 school year, seals will be mailed individually to students’ home addresses along with directions detailing where to affix the seal on the diploma.
+Due to school closures, we are unfortunately unable to award medals this year.

 If you have additional questions or need more information about the Seal of Biliteracy, please contact Monica Cope, Multilingual Pathways Department Content Specialist: email@example.com.